 An internal analysis examines your organization’s internal environment in order to assess its resources, competencies, and competitive advantages.
 Performing an internal analysis allows organizations to identify their strengths and weaknesses.
-This knowledge aids the strategic decision making of management while they carry out the strategy formulation process.
+This knowledge aids the strategic decision making of management while they carry out the strategy formulation and execution process.

 Internal & External Analysis

 Accompanying an internal analysis should always be an external analysis – which scans the external environment of the organization.
 The combination of both an internal & external scan is key in gaining a holistic picture of the organization’s environment and developing a strategy that will allow your organization to succeed.
 The internal/external scan should always be undertaken before the actual creation of your strategy begins.
 If you’re in the process of creating a new strategic plan and have skipped this step, we’d recommend pausing and completing an internal/external scan first.
 You can then move back into the strategy creation process with confidence.